xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

     d.
 Select **Add**.

     e.
-Before leaving this page, record the secret.
+Before leaving this page, record the **Client secret value**.
 You'll use this value later as the Client secret when you register your Azure AD application with your bot.

 ### Configure the identity provider connection and register it with the bot